AccuraBooks serves typical small businesses that gross approximately $5m or less in annual revenues.

 - more detailed sales analysis and forecasting.
 For example: trying to ascertain products that sell the best and also have high gross margins for purposes of replenishment levels and cash controls.

-When a small business reaches these milestones, the time to employ a full-time, in-house bookkeeping staff is also attained.
+When a small business reaches these milestones, the time to hire employees as full-time, in-house bookkeeping staff is also attained.
 This change is necessary to ensure that continued growing organizational needs and overall successes are met.
 In-house bookkeepers will be more adaptable to the business’ schedule, and will participate in the overall team/culture/philosophy at the company.
 This full-time, in-house solution is also a more cost-efficient solution in these higher-level growth stages.

 Outsourced bookkeeping should not be discounted though, even in this arena.
 Bigger businesses may still need to outsource bookkeeping services from time to time for the reasons including: